Man Up | Ep. 188 • May 26, 2017

 A lot of what they are doing – they are trained to basically find out what ailment you have in the textbook and then medicate you for that.
 That’s why Joshua here had a bad experience, because if he goes in saying, “I’m depressed”, they’re going to medicate you.

 That’s going to be one of the first things they do.
 And they are just trying to manage symptoms instead of getting to the root.
-Psychiatrists don’t like thinking about childhood issues because that actually will undermine the work the work that they need to do, which is to prescribe shit.
+Psychiatrists don’t like thinking about childhood issues because that actually will undermine the work that they need to do, which is to prescribe shit.

 So, I haven’t had good experience personally with seeing psychiatrists and my psychiatrist friends will bug me for that, but dude, man, you know the truth.